thentso/flask-ocr/SUBMISSION.md

 The application uses **Tesseract OCR** with optimized configuration for maximum accuracy:

-**Image Preprocessing:** Before OCR, uploaded images are converted to grayscale and binarized (thresholded) using Pillow.
-This preprocessing pipeline reduces noise and background artifacts, making the text stand out and work more efficiently with pytesseract!

-**Language Setting:** The OCR engine is explicitly set to English (`lang='eng'`) to ensure optimal accuracy for English text.
-This is ideal for documents and images containing English writing.

 **Key Optimizations:**
 - **Engine Mode (`--oem 3`)**: Uses the best available OCR engine for the platform
 - **Page Segmentation (`--psm 6`)**: Treats images as uniform text blocks for better accuracy
-- **Image Processing**: Automatic format detection and conversion via PIL/Pillow
+- **Image Processing**: Automatic format detection and conversion via PIL/Pillow (removes noise and background artifacts so text standds out better)
+- **Language Setting**: Specifically tuned to work for English (also noted on Front-End for users to know)
 - **Error Handling**: Comprehensive validation and graceful error recovery

-**Processing Pipeline:**
-1. **File Validation**: Type and size checking (10MB limit)
-2. **Image Loading**: Stream-based processing for efficiency
-3. **OCR Extraction**: Optimized Tesseract configuration
-4. **Result Display**: Clean, formatted text output

 ---
 ---